-Your project’s success depends on the satisfaction of your stakeholders.
+Your project’s success depends on the satisfaction of your project stakeholders.
 Sometimes, you have completed the project; the client has accepted all deliverables.
 However, the project is not successful because some of your stakeholders are not happy.

-Now, you might be wondering who the stakeholders are and whom you have to satisfy for the successful completion of your project.
+Now, you might be wondering who the project stakeholders are and whom you have to satisfy for the successful completion of your project.

 I am writing this blog post to answer these queries, and I hope to clear up any doubts you may have about project stakeholders

 According to the PMBOK Guide, “A stakeholder is an individual, group, or organization who may affect, be affected by or perceive itself to be affected by a decision, activity, or outcome of a project.”

 Put more simply, a stakeholder is a person, a group of people, or an organization that has an interest in your project or is affected by its outcome, directly or indirectly.
 It may include project team members, project sponsors, organization members, and people outside of your organization.